New casino laws take effect January 1, 2026

 CA

-Chips
+Poker Chips

 Hey Shell, where do you get your info on taxes?
 I have a question on taxes for canadiens, i was wondering if i could deduct my 2 or 3 trips a year to the playground in Montreal.
 Do you know where i could find some info on this?
 Jaimie Staples a canadien pro was talking about that on his stream a few years ago, but didn t go into details about it.
 If anyone else has some info on this, i would like to know about it.

-The basic information I have found regarding taxes on poker winnings in canada for Canadians is this:
+The basic information I have found regarding taxes on poker winnings in Canada for Canadians is this:

 • Casual Players: Winnings are tax-free, and losses are not deductible.